japinell/KU-CBC-Homework-17-RegEx-Tutorial/regex-tutorial.md

 ### The OR Operator

 The OR ("|") operator is used in conjunction with the [Grouping Constructs](#grouping-constructs) to define a logical matching condition that evaluates to true by means of either the left- or the right-hand side of the operator; the operator works just like an OR operation in boolean logic.
-For example, to define a regular expression to define that one likes small dogs, but not big dogs or cats, one could write the following:
+For example, to define a regular expression to define that _one likes small dogs, but not big dogs or cats_, one could write the following:

 ```bash
 const match = /^I like small dogs, but not (?:big dogs|cats)/g.test(